nkitan/diffie/README.md

-# ConfDiff - Beautiful File Diff Viewer
+# Diffie - Beautiful File Diff Viewer

 A beautiful web-based file diff viewer that displays the differences between two files.
 The files reside on the server, and the file paths are provided as URL query parameters.
 The application uses a developer-configured base path, allowing users to provide paths relative to this base directory.